johnstcn/coder-aws-gcp-wif/README.md

 1. Follow the instructions in `instructions.txt` to complete the setup.

+    > Note: this file is generated after running `terraform apply`.

 ## Cleanup

 > Note: before destroying the Terraform configuration, ensure you have deleted any Coder workspaces